velodrome-finance/automation/README.md

 ## Testing

-This repository uses Hardhat for testing.
-Run hardhat tests with `yarn test`.
+Tests are executed using hardhat, with `yarn test`.

 ## Licensing